 This exercise is vital for building the smaller muscles that support a healthy core.
 How to do it:

-- Lie on back with knees bent and feet on the floor.
+- Lie on your back with your knees bent and your feet on the floor.

 - Engage the transverse muscles and gently tilt the pelvis upward.